Kirill-Bugaev/clipnetsync/README.md

 Tiny Lua program that shares (synchronizes) X11 selections (clipboard) between remote hosts.

 It requires [lua-socket][] and [xsel][] installed.
 I use it with [Barrier][] and [Xpra][] on my multihost system.
-App realize server-client model, so you should run `lua server.lua` on one host and `lua client.lua <server ip address>` on another.
+App realizes server-client model, so you should run `lua server.lua` on one host and `lua client.lua <server ip address>` on another.
 Config placed in `config.lua`.
 I recommend to switch off Barrier native clipboard sharing (but not Xpra yet) to avoid interference.